|HOME - GOEHLE INTRODUCTION - PETER GOEHLE - FRANK GOEHLE|

 Sheriff street 1842 to 1847

-90 Sheriff street was in existence from at least 1842 when Andrew Maffitt, age 40, member of the Independent Order of Odd Fellows, died and his funeral was held at 90 Sheriff street.
+In 1842 Andrew Maffitt, age 40, member of the Independent Order of Odd Fellows, died and his funeral was held at 90 Sheriff street.

 The sudden death of Samuel Douglass (age 70 born in Ireland) at 90 Sheriff street was the subject of a Coroner's inquest.